 All Saints

-History & Queen Ann Parish Centre
+History & Queen Anne Parish Centre

 There is evidence that John G. Howard was the architect for All Saints', Tyendinaga, 1858.
 It is noted that the best example of Howard's altar designs remains the memorial altar in All Saints', Tyendinaga.
 It was designed in 1851 with a breadth and simplicity suitable alike to the scale of the church and the quality of the wood; and it has the dignity inherent in the intention of a parish commemorating a beloved rector.
 (Note: the photo shows today, the altar is removed from the "east" wall. )